biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 ### Post-Workout
 #### Required Data Elements

 The following data elements are required when following the __Post-Workout__ pathway to __Daily Plan__ generation.
-Sessions can either be logged manually be a user or transferred from Apple's HealthKit app.
+Sessions can either be logged manually be an athlete or transferred from Apple's HealthKit app.

 * `session` __should__ include the data elements as specified below
 * `sessions_planned` __should__ be a boolean representing whether the athlete plans to train again that day.